zanuka/leaderport-core-ui/README.md

 By combining Valkey's in-memory data storage with Hono's efficient routing and Bun's superior runtime performance, LeaderPort enables instant updates and retrieval of leaderboard data, making it ideal for applications requiring real-time ranking and score tracking across millions of users.

+## Mission Statement
+LeaderPort is your universal gateway to real-time rankings and leaderboards, transforming raw data into actionable insights across sports, markets, and competitive landscapes.

 ## Chrome Extension Strategy